|

 seeds and pellets.
 Seeds or pellets should not be the only food

-diet as well.
-Feeding your parrot chopped apples, kiwis, or melons
+their diet as well.
+Feeding your parrot chopped apples, kiwis, or

-are great.
-To incorporate vegetables use fresh cuts of broccoli or
+melons are great.
+To incorporate vegetables use fresh cuts of

 For protein, offer cooked eggs or boiled chicken.
 A good rule of